harness/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-delivery-faqs.md

    1. Harness takes the launch template and ASG configuration files you provide and creates a new ASG and its instances in your AWS account and region.
 2. Subsequent deployments:
    1. Harness creates a new version of the launch template.
-3. Har	ness uses the new version of the launch template to update the ASG.
-For example, if you increased the desired capacity (desiredCapacity) for the ASG in your ASG configuration file, Harness will create a new version of the ASG with the new desired capacity.
+3. Harness uses the new version of the launch template to update the ASG.
+For example, if you increased the desired capacity (`desiredCapacity`) for the ASG in your ASG configuration file, Harness will create a new version of the ASG with the new desired capacity.
    1. Instance refresh is triggered (a rolling replacement of all or some instances in the ASG).

 #### What do I need for an ASG deployment?